Queen Victoria of the United Kingdom

 Princess Victoria with her spaniel Dash, by George Hayter, 1833; Credit – Wikipedia

 Victoria’s governess was Louise Lehzen, born to a Lutheran pastor in Hanover, Germany.
 Lehzen, as she was called, gave Victoria a very solid early education.
-When Victoria turned eight, she began to receive lessons from tutors in French, German, writing, mathematics, drawing, dancing, music and singing.
+When Victoria turned eight, she began to receive lessons from tutors in French, German, writing, mathematics, drawing, dancing, music, and singing.
 Shortly before, Victoria’s uncle William became king, Lehzen inserted a genealogical table in Victoria’s history book.
 Victoria carefully looked at it and said, “I see I am nearer to the throne than I thought,” and burst into tears.
 After she composed herself, Victoria said her famous remark, “I will be good.”

 Lehzen was strongly protective of Victoria, who resided in a household dominated by the controlling Kensington System, implemented by the Duchess of Kent and her comptroller Sir John Conroy.
 Lehzen encouraged Victoria to become strong, informed, and independent from her mother’s and Conroy’s influence, causing friction between the two and Lehzen.
 Lehzen remained with Victoria until 1841 when she was quietly dismissed after Prince Albert, Victoria’s husband, had had enough of her jealousy and troublemaking.
 Lehzen was pensioned off to Hanover although Victoria and her former governess continued to correspond with each other.

 On May 24, 1837, Victoria turned 18 years old and it would not be necessary for the Duchess of Kent to serve as regent, much to the relief of Victoria’s uncle King William IV.
 Less than a month later, on June 20, 1837, King William IV died and Victoria acceded to the British throne.
-On the day Victoria became queen, she demonstrated her determination to free herself from her mother’s influence by ordering her bed to be removed from the room she and her mother had always shared.
+On the day Victoria became queen, she demonstrated her determination to free herself from her mother’s influence by ordering her bed removed from the room she and her mother had always shared.
 Victoria’s coronation took place on June 28, 1838, at Westminster Abbey.

 Even before Victoria became queen, the question of her eventual marriage had been discussed.
-Since 1836, Uncle Leopold had hoped to arrange a marriage between Victoria and his nephew (and Victoria’s cousin) Prince Albert of Saxe-Coburg and Gotha.
+Since 1836, Uncle Leopold had hoped to arrange a marriage between Victoria and his nephew (and Victoria’s first cousin) Prince Albert of Saxe-Coburg and Gotha.
 Leopold, Victoria’s mother, and Albert’s father Ernst I, Duke of Saxe-Coburg and Gotha were all siblings.
 Victoria’s paternal uncle, King William IV, disapproved of a Coburg match and favored a marriage with Prince Alexander of the Netherlands, the second son of the future King Willem II of the Netherlands.

 First cousins Victoria and Albert met for the first time in 1836 when Albert and his elder brother Ernst visited England.
 Seventeen-year-old Victoria seemed instantly infatuated with Albert.
 She wrote to her uncle Leopold, “How delighted I am with him, and how much I like him in every way.
 He possesses every quality that could be desired to make me perfectly happy.”